YuhanLiuSYSU/Scientific-computation-tutorial/Install: ITensor C++ on Windows 10.md

 **Ingredients: Windows 10 + Cygwin + ITensor + Eclipse**

 ### Short introduction
 [ITensor](https://itensor.org/) is a powerful package for tensor network computation.
 It offers Julia and C++ versions.
+Here are some helpful(?) tips if you want to install C++ version on Windows 10 and decide not to use a virtual machine, and are new to programming.

 ## Installation note
 Windows system with Cygwin.
 Use: